Thursday, October 17, 2024

 Pix credit here

-I am delighted to share the program for the 2024 Annual Conference of the Association for the Study of the Cuban Economy.
+I recently shared the program for the 2024 Annual Conference of the Association for the Study of the Cuban Economy.
 It will be held at Florida International University (Miami, Florida), 18-20 October 2024.
 The conference will be co-sponsored by FIU’s Cuban Research Institute.
 During two-and-a-half days, scholars and professionals present papers and participate in roundtable discussions (Details here).

 In this post I share the discussion draft of my presentation at the conference.
 It is entitled "Cuba—The Art and Theory of a Stable State of Misery: Ideology, Economic Policy, and Popular Discipline."
 My object was to consider ways of approaching the following questions: